paulipa/sico-wiki/linknet-help-and-guides/open-null-province.md

 ## Rules
 The rules for operating in this area are pretty much similar to our other areas with a few exceptions.

-1. Do not shoot any players with blue standings
+1. Do not shoot any players with blue standings to SLTRN/LINE.
+This especially includes COSCO.
 1. **Do not shoot any structures, ever**
 1. Follow our base [rules and requirements](https://wiki.eve-linknet.com/en/community/rules-and-requirements) when interacting with other pilots